HeapSpace/vdb2016/content/speakers/index.md

         type: 'talk'
         short:
           - "When you are doing front-end web development, three technologies are currently very hot!
 On top of that they seem to be made for each other."
-          - "You will come across AngularJS to structure your application logically, do databinding and create a responsive single page application."
-          - "RequireJS is used to do lazy loading of JavaScript files and to get some much needed dependency management within JavaScript.
-But RequireJS and JavaScript can be very complex.
-JavaScript is not a very simple language to write your logic in!
-It is not object oriented, it is weakly typed and it has lot of strange language constructs!"
-          - "Typescript is a new scripting language based on ECMA 6.
-It will give you true object orientation, strong typing and built in support for modules with RequireJS.
-And it compiles to just JavaScript so it runs in any browser!"
-          - "In this session I will explain how we used Angluar, TypeScript and RequireJs to create interactive web applications.
-You will learn how these three technologies work together and I will explain our best practices when building these front-ends.
-Iwill be showing some of our real life applications to explain the different concepts."
         long:
-          - "When you are doing front-end web development, three technologies are currently very hot!
-On top of that they seem to be made for each other."
           - "You will come across AngularJS to structure your application logically, do databinding and create a responsive single page application."
           - "RequireJS is used to do lazy loading of JavaScript files and to get some much needed dependency management within JavaScript.
 But RequireJS and JavaScript can be very complex.
 JavaScript is not a very simple language to write your logic in!
 It is not object oriented, it is weakly typed and it has lot of strange language constructs!"
           - "Typescript is a new scripting language based on ECMA 6.
 It will give you true object orientation, strong typing and built in support for modules with RequireJS.
 And it compiles to just JavaScript so it runs in any browser!"